comfycoder/camp-comfy-host/README.md

-# Camp Comfy with ASP.NET Core Host Application
+# ASP.NET Core 2.0 Host Application

+An ASP.NET Core 2.0 site starter you can use to host an Angular application (i.e., Camp Comfy).

 ## Add your Angular application